devhub-tud/devhub/CONTRIBUTING.md

 		1. Install "Lombok Plugin"

 When the JPA plugin for Eclipse generates a lot of false errors, you can disable the validation under `Preferences > Validation > JPA Validator`.

+### Running integration tests

+If you want to run the integration tests (which are the webtests), run the following command:
+`mvn integration-test`

+For this, you will need to download a separate Chrome driver to run the test in a browser.
+You can find the driver at https://sites.google.com/a/chromium.org/chromedriver/downloads

 ### Code Formatting
 We do not write getters/setters and equals/hashcode implementations ourselves, but instead use the Lombok `@Data` and `@EqualsAndHashcode` annotations for that.
 Prevent overuse of Lombok, try to limit it to JPA classes and Jackson models.